TRON-Bioinformatics/tronflow-mutect2/README.md

     name1	tumor_bam1	normal_bam1
     name2	tumor_bam2	normal_bam2
     * reference: path to the FASTA genome reference (indexes expected *.fai, *.dict)
-    * gnomad: path to the gnomad VCF or other germline resource

 Optional input:
+    * gnomad: path to the gnomad VCF or other germline resource (recommended).
+If not provided the contamination will not be estimated and the filter of common germline variants will be disabled
     * intervals: path to a BED file containing the regions to analyse
-    * output: the folder where to publish output
+    * output: the folder where to publish output (default: output)
     * enable_bam_output: outputs a new BAM file with the Mutect2 reassembly of reads (default: false)
     * disable_common_germline_filter: disable the use of GnomAD to filter out common variants in the population from the somatic calls.
-The GnomAD resource is still required though as this common SNPs are used elsewhere to calculate the contamination (default: false)
+The GnomAD can still be provided though as this common SNPs are used elsewhere to calculate the contamination (default: false)
     * funcotator: To use Funcotator, supply the path to a database to be used. (can be downloaded from GATK FTP server)
     * reference_version_funcotator: version of the reference genome (default: "hg19")